Shopify/polaris/polaris.shopify.com/content/patterns/loading/index.md

 ---
 title: Loading
-description: Navigating the Shopify admin should be fast, meaningful, and focused, but unintentional loading can get in the way and break a merchant's flow.
-To deliver a continuous experience, we need to consider loading states when planning and prototyping.
+description: Navigating the Shopify admin should be fast, meaningful, and focused.
+Intentional loading states deliver a continuous flow for merchants.
 icon: RefreshMajor
 keywords:
   - page loading